stanford-oval/genie-cloud/doc/voice-api.md

 Currently, Almond Voice provides two REST endpoints that provides TTS and STT functionality for Almond-based services, both hosted at [voice.almond.stanford.edu](https://voice.almond.stanford.edu).
 Support for websocket-based streaming will be added in the future.

+**Note:** This API is experimental and may be significantly modified in the future.
+Please use with caution.

 ## Speech-to-text

 ### Request